 A few days later their TA (talent acquisition) set up a call.
 She said they like my profile but for a senior engineer position, not staff engineer.
 So, I politely declined.

 I emailed my ex-colleague to see what's going on and whether he can get me some feedback from his manager who met me at their office.
 She wrote that she assessed that I don't “talk like their staff engineers”.
 I understand.
 One doesn’t question the whole business model of the company on the first interaction! 🤐

 Want the next post directly delivered to your inbox?

 Practice, practice, practice.
-Having a friend interview you is one thing, going to an actual interview is another.
+Having a friend interview, you are one thing, going to an actual interview is another.
 There was one year I did 20 rounds of interviews and in total I think I’ve been at least to 60-80.

 Don’t miss an opportunity to be promoted while applying.
 This time it didn’t work, but at my current job I got promoted from Staff to Sr Staff when changing jobs.

 Don't take rejection poorly, especially if you're in a small market where people are connected.
 Reflect on what went wrong and move on.